Classic Rolex watch, combines sport and dress features in a way that I don't think any other watch does. One of the best vintage watches of all time.

 You can barely see the Rolex Explorer model 6350 showing on the left wrist of Tenzing Norgay, left, in this picture taken after he and Hillary summitted Mt.
 Everest in May of 1953.

 Ad from National Geographic, June 1958.
 List price, $165.
 The appearance has not changed much, but I think this 6350 might have had a gilt dial.
-The links on the bracelet were rivet.
+The links on the bracelet were rivet, at that time.
 Chronometer certified.